 Officials may, however, come to regret the timing of their proposal.
 Many European citizens will have trouble reconciling why leaders are willing to clamp down severely on cash, but not on the flood of refugees pouring in from the Middle East.
 Can they really be serious about terrorism?

-Anti-EU movements are surging across the continent, with important elections coming this year in both France and Germany.
+With important elections coming this year in both France and Germany.
 Anger and frustration is already threatening to tear the EU apart.
 Now EU officials are floating another measure that promises to be controversial.

 In Germany, 79% of transactions are done in cash.
 Many there aren’t going to take restrictions lying down.
 Some see the war on cash for what it is – bureaucrats using the lever of fear to once again ratchet up controls and restrict privacy.